HL7/bulk-data/input/pagecontent/index.md

 Existing FHIR APIs work well for accessing small amounts of data, but large exports can require hundreds of thousands of requests.
 This implementation guide defines a standardized, FHIR based approach for exporting bulk data from a FHIR server to a pre-authorized client.

+### Conformance
+To declare conformance with this IG, a server should include the following URL in its `CapabilityStatement.instantiates`: `http://hl7.org/fhir/uv/bulkdata/CapabilityStatement/bulk-data`

 ### Use Cases

 This implementation guide is designed to support sharing any data that can be represented in FHIR.
 This means that the IG should be useful for such diverse systems as: